pravsemilo/kubernetes-notes/kubernetes.io/Documentation/Concepts/Overview/Object_Management_Using_kubectl/Kubernetes_Object_Management.md

 ## Disadvantages
 * Requires basic understanding of the object schema.
 * Writing file is an additional step.
-* Doesn't work on directories.
+* Works best on files, not on directories.
+* Updates to live objects must be reflected in configuration files.
+Otherwise they will be lost in the next replacement.
 # Declarative object configuration
 * User operates on the object configuration files stored locally.
 * However user does not define the operations to be taken on the files.